Back to Articles

 How to get the most accurate rating?

-Lighting and angles are 50% of your score.
-If you take a selfie in a dark room with a bottom-up angle, you will lose 2 to 3 points instantly.
+Lighting and angles account for roughly half your score.
+If you take a selfie in a dark room with a bottom-up angle, you will lose 2 to 3 points right away.

 To get a fair assessment, follow these rules (which most 2026 apps require anyway):

-- Hair Back: If your hair covers your eyebrows or ears, the AI cannot triangulate the "Golden Ratio" points correctly.
+5. Hair Back: If your hair covers your eyebrows or ears, the AI cannot triangulate the "Golden Ratio" points correctly.
+On the flip side, visible hair volume signals "health" to the algorithm; a quick fluff before the snap usually adds 0.2 to 0.5 points.

 I honestly think most people who claim these apps are "broken" are just taking bad photos.
 When I tested Glow Up with a poorly lit photo versus a proper headshot, my score jumped by 1.5 points.